JanessaTech/BestDex/interviews/[6] How does your DEX prevent the front-running and provide.md

 **[Me]** Let me share my solution one by one.
 First, try to avoid front-running.
 We need to enhance the exsiting ***Transaction Submission Service*** to make it:
-1. Broadcast the signed transaction to ***Flashbots Protect RPC*** or similar private transaction relay service which fundamentally eliminates most of sandwich attacks
+1. Broadcast the signed transaction to ***Flashbots Protect RPC*** or similar private relay service which fundamentally eliminates most of sandwich attacks
 2. Doubly confirm simulation.
 Besides the simulation running in the frontend before calling the Transaction Submission Service, do a simulation again using the latest block states.
 If the simulation shows that the final result exceeds the threshold, return a warning to users

 **[Me]** Provide users with the best exchange rates.